 Heracles was a favourite hero of both the Greeks and the Romans (the Romans called him Hercules).
-The godess Hera (wife of Zeus) hated him, and made him perform 12 impossible tasks – impossible for anyone but Hercules.
+The goddess Hera (wife of Zeus) hated him, and made him perform 12 impossible tasks - impossible for anyone but Hercules.

 As Hercules has such an action packed life, we are presenting his biography in two parts.
 Here we bring you the first six labours.
 You will also hear about his early life.

 Read by Richard.
 Adapted by Bertie (mostly following Apollodorus).
+Proofread by Claire Deakin.

 Hello, this is Richard, and I’m here to tell you about a hero from ancient times.
 I’m pretty sure you will have heard of him before.
 The Greeks called him Heracles, and the Romans changed his name slightly to Hercules.
 He is most famous for performing 12 impossible labours on behalf of mankind.
 He had so many adventures, that his story is a long one – and for that reason, I’m going to tell it to you in several parts.
 This is the first:

-Long ago, two baby boys, twins, were asleep in a nursery.
+Long ago, two twin baby boys were asleep in a nursery.
 The door was open onto the veranda to let the cool breeze waft into the room.
-But it was not just the air that could enter the room.
+However it was not just the air that could enter the room.
 First one, and then a second snake slithered in through the gap.
-They had been sent by the goddess Hera, queen of heaven.
+They had been sent by the goddess Hera, Queen of Heaven.
 It’s hard to understand how anyone, even a goddess, could hold anything against innocent children, but her immortal heart was filled with hatred for the twins.
 Their mother was a human woman, but their father was none other than Zeus, Lord of Heaven, and husband of Hera.
 In short, she was jealous.
-The snakes slid towards bed.
+The snakes slid towards the bed.
 The larger of the two children stretched and yawned.
 The viper who was out in front stuck out his tongue and hissed.
-It reared its head, to see if it could reach the top of the mattress.
+It reared its head to see if it could reach the top of the mattress.
 That was the last thing it did, because the boy shot out his hand and grabbed it by the neck.
 The other snake slid swiftly across the floor towards him, but the child grabbed that one too and began to shake it violently.
 The nurse heard the commotion came rushing into the nursery, but it was too late – for the snakes.
 The boy, whose name was Heracles, had killed them both.

 “He whom the gods wish to destroy, they first drive mad.”